leonjza/leonjza.github.io/content/post/2016-01-09-kerberos-kerberoast-and-golden-tickets.markdown

 PS C:\>
 ```

 Looks like there are no cached Kerberos tickets for this session.
-This can also be checking by running the `klist` command:
+This can also be checked by running the `klist` command:

 ```
 PS C:\> klist